sean-meade/plan-my-run/README.md

 # Plan My Run

 [Plan My Run](https://sean-meade.github.io/plan-my-run/) is a website which allows runners to plan a run.
-It gives them the ability to choose a location, time, day, and then to map out their route with mouse clicks.
-The running will recieve back weather information for the time and day, and a distance update on each click of the route they are planning.
+It gives them the ability to choose a starting location, time, day, and then to map out their route with mouse clicks or finger taps.
+The running will receive weather information for the time and day, and a distance update on each click of the route they are planning.

 The longer the run the more difficult it gets.
 You have to make sure you plan your route so you run long enough distances to continue to progress.
-You can run the same shorter distance multiple times to make it up but speaking from experience will drive you crazy.
-It is important to know how far you must run before going out.
+You can run the same shorter distance multiple times to make it up but speaking from experience this will drive you crazy.
+It is important to know how far you must run before going out and to make those runs as diverse as possible.

 ![Site display on different screens](docs/images/amiresponsive.png "Image showing website on multiple platforms")